After almost 40 years, St. Louis Co. teen runaway identified as Arizona cold case victim

 Detectives believe a waitress at a truck stop near the remote area where Carolyn was found may have been among the last to see her, Lurkins said.

-Patty Wilkins told detectives at the time that she had served a girl matching Carolyn's description on Feb.
-2, 1982, when she came in late with a man wearing a cowboy hat with a peacock feather in it.
+Patty Wilkins, Seligman, Arizona, told detectives at the time that on Feb.
+2, 1982, while working the night shift at an Arizona truck stopped owned by her family, she served a girl matching Carolyn's description when she came in late with a man wearing a cowboy hat with a peacock feather in it.

-Wilkins eventually took up a collection and raised $168 to bury the body in the local cemetery in Williams, Arizona, according to Lurkins and news reports from the time.
+Eaton told Wilkins she had a toothache, so Wilkins said she gave the young girl an aspirin for the left side of her mouth.

+Police eventually found Eaton's body about a mile up the road from Wilkins' family truck stop.
+When an autopsy was done on Eaton's body, Wilkins said police told her the aspirin was still on Eaton's tooth.

 "I've been with this department 23 years now and every so often we'd hear about the Valentine Sally case," Lurkins said.
 "So when it broke like this, it was a big deal and I'm sure it's bringing up a lot for her family."